Destinei1/EntertainmentLeadGen/README.md

 5. Optionally send mass communications through a custom-built interface

 Built with a data-engineering-first approach, this project emphasizes
-**scalability, automation, transparency, and easy future expansion.**
+**scalability, automation, transparency, AI usage and easy future expansion.**

 ---